CSESoc-CompClub/constitution/CONSTITUTION.rst

    #.
 Keeping apprised of any significant issues affecting students from non-majority demographics within the Club and report any relevant issues to the Club Executive;
    #.
 Providing guidance to **members and** representatives of the Club (Executives, committee members, volunteers etc) on appropriate ways to communicate and behave inclusively;
    #.
 Ensure that all Club communications can be understood clearly by all students by avoiding the use of slang and idioms, where practicable;
-   #. :strike:`Monitoring engagement and membership of students from non-majority demographics within the Club and provide regular updates to the Club Executive` **Monitor engagement, membership and any significant issues from students relating to non-majority demographics within the Club and provide reports to Club Executive as required;**
+   #. **Monitor engagement, membership and any significant issues from students relating to non-majority demographics within the Club and provide reports to Club Executive as required;**
    #. **Undertake training as required to build understanding of how to look out for your peers and how to improve the internal culture of your Club; and,**
    #.
 Other relevant duties as required.